Shahzada (Taliban commander)

-Shahzada Akhund, known also by the title Mullah, was a Taliban field commander who was held in extrajudicial detention in Guantanamo.
+Shahzada Akhund (1960 – 7 May 2004), known also by the title Mullah, was a Taliban militant commander who was held at Guantanamo Bay following the 2001 ouster of the Taliban regime in Afghanistan.
 He used a false name, Mohammed Yusif Yaqub, and pretended to be an innocent civilian.

 He succeeded in convincing the Americans that he posed no threat and was released.
 He subsequently rejoined the Taliban, fighting the U.S. forces in Afghanistan.
 He died in combat in 2004.

 Prior to United States invasion of Afghanistan

 Shahzada was from Mira Khor, a small village in the Maywand district of Kandahar Province, southern Afghanistan.
 He was from the Tarakai tribe, and his father was Mohammad Gul Aka.
 He was born in 1960.
 He was educated at a madrassa in Pakistan.